giterlizzi/slackman/docs/install.md

 ## Create SlackBuild package

-To automate a creation of SlackBuild package use `Build.PL`:
+To automate a creation of SlackBuild package use `Build.PL` script:

     # cd slackbuilds
     # perl Build.pl